Humbly Homemade

 • Preheat the oven to 350°F. Grease a 9-inch round cake pan.

-• Prepare the streusel by combining the flour, brown sugar, cinnamon, and softened butter, in a mixing bowl.
+• Prepare the streusel by mixing the flour, brown sugar, cinnamon, and melted butter, in a medium bowl until it forms a crumbly mixture, kind of like wet sand.
+Set aside.

 • In the bowl of a stand mixer with the paddle attachment or in a large mixing bowl with a hand mixer, beat the softened butter and sugar until it is pale and fluffy, after a few minutes.